Lufeng-qy/Lufeng-qy.github.io/_pages/Experience.md

 Above all, we modeled the CaMKII pathway, and showed that CaMKII could be a molecular switch in LTP.

 ## Anti-bactrier materials

+**Advisor: Xianzheng Zhang        College of Chemistry and Molecular Sciences**

 Well, this project is about chemistry and materials (literally *cooking*).
 So I'll talk about them later...